-- Write down any rituals you like to do or participate in for Lammas or Lughnasadh
+- Write down any rituals you like to do or participate in for Lughnasadh?

 - Now is a great time for a “beach read” fictional book that’s just for fun and pleasure!
 What’s on your list to read?

 - What advice would you give yourself 6 months from now?
 12 months?

 - What’s one big goal you’d love to accomplish before Autumn is here?
 What’s standing in your way?
 What fears do you have about it?
-How can you crush and overcome your fears and accomplish your dreams?
+How can you overcome your fears to accomplish your dreams?

 - Now is a time of prosperity!
 What do you have in abundance right now you’re grateful for?
 What can you do to show your gratitude or give back?

-- When do you feel most connected to Nature/ The Universe/ God / Goddesses / Deity?
+- When do you feel most connected to Nature / The Universe / Deity?
 What can you do to bring more of that into your daily life?